-One of Olin's highest priorities is the well being of icircumstances often call for individual approaches.
+One of Olin's highest priorities is the well-being of its students, and Olin recognizes that individual circumstances often call for individual approaches.
 Olin's faculty, staff, and administration will always attempt to do what is right, regardless of the formal rule.
 The following policies will help to ensure that students are treated fairly.